BetterThanTomorrow/calva/README.md

 * Switch the ClojureScript REPL connection between your different builds at will.
 * When editing `cljc` files, easily choose if REPL commands should go to the `clj` or `cljs` REPL by clicking the `cljc/clj[s]` indicator in the status bar.
 * And more

+Calva uses a mix of static and dynamic analysis to power the experience.
+A lot of the static abilities come from [clojure-lsp](https://github.com/snoe/clojure-lsp), and you can read more about [Calva's integration of clojure-lsp](https://calva.io/clojure-lsp/) in the documentation.

 ### Demo: Evaluate top level forms inside `(comment...)`